Halton House

 Halton House is a country house in the Chiltern Hills above the village of Halton in Buckinghamshire, England.
 It was built for Alfred Freiherr de Rothschild between 1880 and 1883.
-It is used as the main officers' mess for RAF Halton and is listed Grade II* on the National Heritage List for England.
+It was used as the main officers' mess for RAF Halton and is listed Grade II* on the National Heritage List for England.

 History

 There has been a manor house at Halton since the Norman Conquest, when it belonged to the Archbishop of Canterbury.
 Thomas Cranmer sold the manor to Henry Bradshaw, Solicitor-General in the mid-16th century.
 After remaining in the Bradshaw family for some considerable time, it was sold to Sir Francis Dashwood in 1720 and was then held in the Dashwood family for almost 150 years.

 The site of the old Halton House, or Manor, was west of the church in Halton village.
 It had a large park, which was later bisected by the Grand Union Canal.
 In June 1849 Sir George Dashwood auctioned the contents and, in 1853, the estate was sold to Lionel Freiherr de Rothschild.

 Lionel then left the estate to his son Alfred Freiherr de Rothschild in 1879.
 At this time the estate covered an approximately 1500 acre triangle between Wendover, Aston Clinton, and Weston Turville.